thrsouza/simmons/README.md

 ## 🛠️ Configuration

-The AI agents are configured through YAML files in `src/simmons/config/`:
+The AI agents are configured through YAML files in `simmons/config/`:

 - `agents.yaml`: Defines the roles, goals, and backstories of the AI agents
-- `tasks.yaml`: Defines the tasks each agent performs and their expected outputs
+- `tasks.yaml`: Defines the tasks each agent performs, their expected outputs, and processing rules

+### Recent Improvements

+- **Enhanced Topic Coverage**: The system now automatically includes all topics mentioned in transcriptions, even if not explicitly stated as section titles
+- **Improved Model Configuration**: Updated to use explicit OpenAI model specification (`openai/gpt-4o-mini`) for better reliability
+- **Advanced Reasoning**: Technical Content Writer and Markdown Specialist agents now use reasoning capabilities with multiple attempts for optimal results

 You can customize these configurations to adjust the behavior and output style of the generated documentation.